 - Tunnel Timeout - The number of milliseconds the load balancer will allow for inactivity on a bidirectional tunnel.
 See the HAProxy Docs for more information.

 To describe how you would like egress traffic to leave the container and be handled by the load balancer, configurations will need to be made to the egress section of the load balancer.
-To handle these settings a new gateway needs to be made.
-That gateway will have a name, ports, and a destination.
+To handle these settings a new gateway needs to be made with a name, ports, and a destination.

 - Ports - This is the port combination for egress traffic.
-So this port description would be the opposite way that would normally be set.
+This port description is inverse to an inbound configuration.
 The first number is the port "from" the container and the second would be the port on the load balancer that is being targeted.

 - Destination - A url where the load balancer will send the traffic.

-Once the gateway has been created, the information can be changed and updated or even deleted.
+Once the gateway has been created, the information can be changed and updated/deleted.